saleem-214/chatbot/README.md

 ## 📌 Features

-- 🧠 Locally loaded LLM (`TinyLlama-1.1B-Chat-v1.0`)
+- 🧠 Runs locally with **TinyLlama-1.1B-Chat-v1.0**
-- 🌐 Web UI with a ChatGPT-like interface
+- 🌐 Web UI styled like ChatGPT
-- 📜 Chat history sidebar with persistent display
+- 📜 Persistent chat history sidebar
-- ⏳ “Bot is thinking…” placeholder for slow responses
+- ⏳ “Bot is thinking…” loading indicator
-- ⚙️ Flask-based backend (production ready)
+- ⚙️ Flask-powered backend (production-ready)
-- 🚀 Easy deployment on [Render](https://render.com) or local
+- 🚀 Deployable on Render or run locally
-- ✅ No API key or external calls required — runs offline
+- ✅ No API key or internet required after model is downloaded

 ---